- Rules and responsibilities

 Students who wish to apply for disability provisions should see the Year Adviser or School Counsellor.
 The Year Adviser, School Counsellor or other nominated teacher should complete the application form.
 In doing so, they should:

 - Indicate the provisions for which the student is applying.
-In doing this, it is important to refer to the ACE website, which gives examples of the provisions that the Board considers most appropriate for a particular disability.
+In doing this, it is important to refer to the case studies, which gives examples of the provisions that the Board considers most appropriate for a particular disability.

 - Indicate how the disability affects the student's work in the classroom and in examination situations.